INVESTMENT GUIDE

 3. Neighborhood Development: New services, access improvements, and amenities can improve desirability, but each location needs its own market read.

-4. CUB vs Resale Market: Your installments may rise with construction costs while resale comparables move differently.
-I model both paths before calling the spread attractive.
+4. CUB vs Resale Market: Installments may rise with construction costs while resale comparables move differently.
+Model both paths to measure the spread.

 1